valohai/docs/source/howto/setup/deployment/aws-eks-cluster.rst

 IAM: EKS User (required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This user is required so that Valohai can deploy access the cluster and deploy new images to your ECR.
+This user is required so Valohai can deploy access the cluster and deploy new images to your ECR.

 - Create a user ``valohai-eks-user``.
-    - Enable ``Programmatic access`` and ``Console access``.
+    - enable ``Programmatic access`` and ``Console access``
-- Attach the following existing policies:
+- Attach the following existing policies
     - AmazonEC2ContainerRegistryFullAccess
     - AmazonEKSServicePolicy
 - Click on ``Create policy`` to open a new tab.
 Describe the new policy with the JSON below.